RohenWong/DeepLearning-augmentation-on-MRI/README.md

 3. `ISPY_UNet.ipynb` builds the U-Net architecture and trains the U-Net segmentation model on the original images.
 This notebook also contains the architecture for our novel VAE augmentation, which generates both T2-weighted MRI and their corresponding tumour masks.
 Batches are augmented, and test set DICE is compared against test set DICE from the unaugmented data.

-## Loading the data
+## Loading data

+### Running the notebooks
+I have saved two types of intermediate files:

+<b>Processed output from patient NIFTI </b>

+- `t1np_stan.pkl`, `t2np_stan.pkl`, `mask_cropped.pkl` `patient_labels.pkl`

+<b>Further processed output that is to be passed to Pytorch DataLoaders </b> (these work on the previous output)

+- `t1_arraysstan_32.pkl`, `t2_arraysstan_32.pkl`, `mask_arrayscropped_8.pkl`

+In each notebook, I have included code chunks that use `gdown` to download the necessary datasets from my Google Drive.

+### Rerunning the processing
-Download the [patient NIFTI files](https://cloudstor.aarnet.edu.au/plus/s/dgiQZ2ftvWLnUq2), which have been provided by Robert Finnegan.
-What is not crucial, but might be of interest, is Robert's [code for converting the images into NIFTI](https://cloudstor.aarnet.edu.au/plus/s/1XvjIt81kN8UjBd).
+If you would like to rerun the processing, this is provided in `ISPY_processing.ipynb`.
+You will need to download the [patient NIFTI files](https://cloudstor.aarnet.edu.au/plus/s/dgiQZ2ftvWLnUq2), which have been provided by Robert Finnegan.
+What is not crucial, but might be of interest, is Robert's [prior code for converting the images into NIFTI](https://cloudstor.aarnet.edu.au/plus/s/1XvjIt81kN8UjBd).

 I then uploaded the NIFTI files onto my Google Drive - and each time I ran any Colab notebook, I [mounted Google Drive](https://stackoverflow.com/a/47019779) so that it had access to these NIFTI files.